 I became a Pearson fan after the finish of the 1976 Daytona 500.
 As for Denny, I was a Dale Jarrett fan — and when he retired, I picked Denny because he’s from Virginia.

 5. Who is your most disliked driver?

-6. Why don’t you like that person?
+6. Why didn’t you like Stewart?